Frequently Asked Questions

 Is financial aid available to me if I enroll in a certificate program at Linfield and I already have a bachelor’s degree?

-Yes, you may still be eligible for Federal Direct Stafford Loans if you have not reached your annual or aggregate loan limits, you are enrolled at least half time (6 credits) and meet other federal eligibility requirements.
-Since certificate programs are less than 2 years, you would only qualify for either a freshman or sophomore standing annual Federal Direct Stafford loan limit.
+If you enroll in one of Linfield's certificate programs that offers financial aid, yes, you may be eligible for Federal Direct Stafford Loans, if you have not reached your annual or aggregate loan limits, you are enrolled at least half time (6 credits) and meet other federal eligibility requirements.
+Since certificate programs are less than 2 year programs, you would only qualify for either a freshman or sophomore standing annual Federal Direct Stafford loan limit.
 Students with a bachelor’s degree do not qualify for Federal Pell Grant or Oregon Opportunity Grant.

-Linfield College has teamed up with SALT(TM), a new membership program, to help our students and alumni manage their money and student loans.
-SALT(TM) was created by American Student Assistance, a nonprofit organization, to help Linfield College's students become more financially savvy.
+Linfield College has teamed up with SALT(R), a free financial literacy program, to help our students and alumni manage their money and student loans.
+SALT(R) was created by American Student Assistance, a nonprofit organization, to help Linfield College's students become more financially savvy.
 Linfield students and alumni can join at saltmoney.org/LINFIELD for free to help manage student loans and finances successfully, to speak with an expert student loan counselor and receive free student loan advice, find scholarships, internships, or job, and more.
 Students and alumni can contact SALT member support at 855.469.2724 with any questions about their SALT accounts.
 If members have questions about their student loans, they should call a SALT loan counselor at 877.523.9473.
 Members can also follow SALT at Facebook.com/saltmoney or on Twitter at @SALT_MONEY.

-What if my Federal Pell Grant disbursement presumably would create a credit balance on my Student Account, how would I be able to purchase books and supplies?
+What if my financial aid disbursement presumably would create a credit balance on my Student Account, how would I be able to purchase books and supplies?

-If there will be a credit balance on your Student Account, as a result of your Federal Pell Grant disbursement, presuming the funds were disbursed, you have the option to charge your books and supplies to your Student Account, by purchasing your books and supplies through the Bookstore.
-The OCE Office will notify the Bookstore of any students eligible each semester.
-Contact the Bookstore at firstname.lastname@example.org or 503.883.2240.
-Alternately, another option for registered students is to request a one –time, per semester, Short Term Loan from the Office of Financial Aid in order to purchase your books and supplies.
-For more information, contact the Office of Financial Aid at email@example.com or 1-888-471-2225.
+If there will be a credit balance on your Student Account, as a result of your pending financial aid, presuming the funds were disbursed, you have the option to charge your books and supplies to your Student Account, by purchasing your books and supplies through the Bookstore.
+The Student Accounts Office will notify the Bookstore of any students eligible each semester.
+Contact the Bookstore at email@example.com or 503.883.2240.
+Alternately, another option for registered students is to request a one–time, per semester, Short Term Loan from the Office of Financial Aid in order to purchase your books and supplies.
+For more information, contact the Office of Financial Aid at firstname.lastname@example.org or 1-888-471-2225.

 Does Linfield offer “Joint Financial Aid” with my community college?

 Linfield College has consortium agreements with specific community colleges in Oregon and Washington.
 If you are attending Linfield as the “home” institution, and enrolled in at least 6 credits at Linfield, you can work with your Academic Advisor to determine if you are able to take courses simultaneously at both Linfield and your community college.
-Please note: you will not receive a Federal Pell Grant from more than one college for the same period of time.
+Note: You will not receive a Federal Pell Grant from more than one college for the same period of time.

 What is the financial aid process in order to get “Joint Financial Aid” with Linfield as my “home” institution?

-How does Jan/Winter Term work at Linfield for financial aid?
+How does January Term work at Linfield for financial aid?

-Linfield has a short nonstandard term, called Jan Term or Winter Term, between two standard terms/semesters (Fall and Spring), for federal financial aid purposes, Linfield combines Winter and Spring Terms into a single standard term to calculate eligibility for financial aid.
-In order for you to be eligible for a Federal Direct Stafford loan, you must be enrolled in at least 6 credits in the Spring Term, and then the Jan/Winter Term credits will be added to the spring credits, for a combined total to determine your federal financial aid eligibility.
+Linfield has a short nonstandard term, called January Term (Jan Term), between two standard terms/semesters (Fall and Spring).
+For federal financial aid purposes, Linfield combines Jan and Spring Terms into a single standard term to calculate eligibility for financial aid.
+In order for you to be eligible for a Federal Direct Stafford loan, you must be enrolled in at least 6 credits in the Spring Term, and then the Jan Term credits will be added to the spring credits, for a combined total to determine your federal financial aid eligibility.
 Financial aid disbursements for combined credits occur after the census date in Spring Term.
-If your financial aid is calculated based upon combined enrollment in both Jan/Winter and Spring Terms, your Satisfactory Academic Progress will be monitored based upon your enrollment in both.
-(If you are enrolled only in Jan/Winter Term at Linfield, the only type of federal financial aid that may be available is federal Pell Grant, but not Federal Direct Stafford loans or other state grants.)
+If your financial aid is calculated based upon combined enrollment in both Jan and Spring Terms, your Satisfactory Academic Progress will be monitored based upon your enrollment in both.